mahozad/vectors/README.md

    instead of scaling the whole duplicated object add stroke to it and increase its width.
    Then convert the stroke to path and then do the difference.

- - The vector can be scrolled in Chrome by holding the Shift key and dragging the image
+ - The vector can be scrolled in Chrome by holding the <kbd>Shift</kbd> key and dragging the image

+ - For shadow gradients set the end alpha to 0 and make sure that its color is the same as the color of the layer below so the shadow will be smooth.

 ---